 Pujsa (5.87 Ma)

-Once you reach Silapeti, there is a noticeable, clean trail that leads you down the canyon and provides a great opportunity to the see the complete section of ignimbrites.
+Once you reach Silapeti, there is a noticeable, clean trail that leads you down the canyon and provides a great opportunity to see the complete section of ignimbrites.
 It is also a great idea to begin the hike in the morning in order to arrive at the base of the canyon by midday for some shade and a nice lunch break by the river.

 The top layer of the quebrada is the uppermost member of the Silapeti Group, the Purico ignimbrite, 1.35 Ma.
-The Purico is comprised of Lower Purico 1, Lower Purico II and the Upper Purico (see following descriptions of Purico).
+The Purico is comprised of Lower Purico I, Lower Purico II and the Upper Purico (see following descriptions of Purico).
 The main volume of the ignimbrite is the typical non-welded, crystal-rich ignimbrite.
-The Purico contains large pumice clasts that are often concentrated in “rafts” or lenses.
+The Purico contains large pumice clasts that are often concentrated in "rafts" or lenses.
 Minerals include course-grained hornblende, quartz, small copper-colored biotite and plagioclase.
 The matrix is white/pinkish, very ashy and has a devitrified glassy exterior.
 The Purico Ignimbrite was deposited during the late-stages of the APVC formation.

 The Talabre ignimbrite, 2.17 Ma is a rhyolite, homogenous, well-indurated unit.
 The matrix is fine-grained, crystal-poor (10-15%) and contains plagioclase and copper-colored biotite.
 Tubular pumice and lithic clasts are common.
 The deposit is extremely thin (<5 m) and is only exposed as wedges within the canyon.
 The unit has been subjected to intense vapor phase alteration.
 When the flow was deposited, the material was very gas-rich and as the gases escaped, the crystals were altered.
 The gas rich nature of the ignimbrite gives it a sillar texture.
 The source area for the Talabre ignimbrite is a small caldera now occupied by the Salar de Aguas Calientes in the southern La Pacana caldera.